-The Headteacher, Carole Herman, is the Accounting Officer and works closely with both the other Governors and the senior staff of Shenfield High School.
+The Headteacher, Clare Costello, is the Accounting Officer and works closely with both the other Governors and the senior staff of Shenfield High School.

 The day to day management of Shenfield High School rests with the Headteacher who has overall responsibility for the School.
-The Headteacher is responsible for establishing a Senior Leadership Team which includes a Business Manager, the Deputy Heads and Assistant Heads.
+The Headteacher is responsible for establishing a Senior Leadership Team which includes a Chief Finance & Operations Officer, Deputy Heads, Assistant Heads.

-The Board of Shenfield High School sets the strategic direction of the School through Strategic Headlines and monitors progress and developments through, among other tools, Governor monitoring days reporting back findings to the Full Board.
+The Board of Shenfield High School sets the strategic direction of the School through Strategic Headlines and monitors progress and developments through, among other tools, Governor monitoring days and visits from those governors with specific roles such as safeguarding, attendance, SEND and pupil premium who report back findings to the Full Board.
 Further reports and evidence are also received from the Headteacher and other members of the senior team in committees and the Full Governing Body meetings.